 The basic principle of our extradition treaty must be that we will help others to get criminals off the streets, but the underlying pin that holds it together must be that the moral duty, to which the right hon.
-Member for Haltemprice and Howden referred and to which I believe we all adhere, and the duty to human rights are premium.
+Member for Haltemprice and Howden referred and to which I believe we all adhere, and the duty towards human rights are premium.
 The Bill is our opportunity to get that right.

 I welcome some of the tidying up that has been done by Committee members, whose input and commitment I also welcome.
-A lot of work has taken place to get us this far, but again, I ask for the Minister’s assurance that he believes that our human rights obligations are fully enshrined in this legislation, not simply for today’s globe, but future-proofed for our ever-changing world.
+A lot of work has taken place to get us this far, but again, I ask for the Minister’s assurance that he believes that our human rights obligations are fully enshrined in this legislation, not simply for today’s globe but future-proofed for our ever-changing world.

-I appreciate the opportunity to speak briefly in this afternoon’s important debate.
+I appreciate the opportunity to speak briefly in this important debate.
 There have been some excellent contributions from hon. and right hon.
 Members, and it is always a pleasure to follow the hon.
 Member for Strangford (Jim Shannon).
 Many Members have rightly highlighted the positives in the Bill, but they have also drawn attention to some of the perceived negatives.
 I echo the comments of the hon.
 Gentleman when he said that we have a strong history of doing the right thing and doing the lawful thing, even when there is perhaps an imbalance in relationships, which we occasionally see.
 However, I wish to approach the Bill from a slightly different perspective.

 I have quite correctly, as Mr Taylor’s constituency MP, raised his case with the Foreign and Commonwealth Office.
 I know that Members from all parts of the House have highlighted that case, because Mr Taylor is a whistleblower.
 I seek reassurances from my right hon.
-Friend the Minister for Security this afternoon that in cases where whistleblowing is involved, the individual who has done the right thing and provided evidence to jurisdictions as far-flung as the United States, Brazil and the Netherlands should not find themselves caught up in a Kafkaesque nightmare where it is they who are held responsible and find themselves fighting extradition to foreign countries when they have done nothing wrong.
+Friend the Minister that in cases where whistleblowing is involved, the individual who has done the right thing and provided evidence to jurisdictions as far-flung as the United States, Brazil and the Netherlands should not find themselves caught up in a Kafkaesque nightmare where it is they who are held responsible, and find themselves fighting extradition to foreign countries when they have done nothing wrong.

 In this case, the whistleblower is being pursued by Monaco, which leaves him in an extremely vulnerable position.
-That is causing great anxiety to himself and to his family—hence the need to raise these concerns with reference to the Bill as it comes before the House today.
+That is causing great anxiety to him and to his family—hence the need to raise these concerns with reference to the Bill as it comes before the House today.

 In this country, we seek to protect whistleblowers.
 Legislation laid down in 1998 and in 2013 does exactly that.
 I seek reassurance from the Minister that nothing in the Bill will undermine those protections for British citizens who find themselves caught up in such a situation.
 I acknowledge that Mr Taylor’s case is not strictly applicable to the Bill, but it is pertinent, and it would have been remiss of me not to use this opportunity today.
-So I have done so; I have highlighted a very real situation that is of massive concern not only to my constituent but to other British citizens.
+So I have done so: I have highlighted a very real situation that is of massive concern not only to my constituent, but to other British citizens.
 Many others will be in similar situations.
 They are seeking to oppose their extradition to countries that are giving every appearance of pursuing a political rather than a judicial agenda.

 I rise to give my party’s support to the amendments in the names of the right hon.
 Members for Chingford and Woodford Green (Sir Iain Duncan Smith) and for Haltemprice and Howden (Mr Davis).
 I should also say that the Scottish National party supports the official Opposition’s new clauses 1 and 2, which seem eminently sensible.